DbSchema can connect to SqlServer only after TCP/IP is enabled in the Server

-Also the Host name which you have to use in DbSchema is different from the Windows server name.
+Also the DbSchema required Host name is different from the Windows server name

 After this you can connect from DbSchema :